Dylon-Chan/group2-capstone-project/README.md

    ```

 2. Test folder and test script
-   When we run Jest, it's going to search for tests in our repo.
-It is recommened to have a folder that holds our test script.
+As soon as Jest is run, it searches our repository for testing.
+Having a folder where we can keep our test scripts is recommended.

 ![test-folder](https://github.com/Dylon-Chan/group2-capstone-project/assets/127754707/a9fbd015-9d9d-4d82-9a17-5cb0037273b0)